invictus-integration/docs-ifa/framework/components/transco-extraction.md

 > ![xslt](../../images/transco-configjson.png)

+## Encoding

+The encoding for the content of the message can be specified to the Transco Extract by passing the Code page along with the request.
+If not supplied the default UTF8 encoding will be used when parsing the message. https://docs.microsoft.com/en-us/dotnet/api/system.text.encoding?view=netcore-3.1

 ## Database Setup

 The Transco component needs an SQL Database setup.
 Since the properties retreived are cells from a database everything needs to be setup prior to testing or using the component.